nickstambaugh/nickstambaugh/README.md

 🌍 I'm passionate about creating visually appealing and user-friendly dashboards and web applications.

 🌱 I'm constantly learning and updating my skills to stay up-to-date with the latest technologies.

-💼 I'm currently seeking new opportunities to apply my knowledge and expertise in the BI and web development space.

-✏️ I enjoy documenting my projects on Medium to gain a deeper understanding of my work.
+✏️ I enjoy documenting my projects on Medium and Github to gain a deeper understanding of my work.

 📝 Focusing on learning JavaScript, Python, and PHP right now.